 know Jesus and grow to be like Him in the context of community.

-To see a list of our Discovery Groups, click HERE.
+To learn more about our Community Groups, click HERE.

 To see a list of our Study Groups, click HERE.

 Groups for moms are focused primarily on bringing moms together for this journey of motherhood.
 They’re an easy place to meet other moms with similar interests and build friendships.
 These groups are easy to join and are always open.